What are Single-Use Plastics?

 2. Make Informed Decisions Quickly – Evaluate and Visualize the Change

 Conduct research into alternative packaging methods and implement the changes efficiently.

 As industries continue to embrace green solutions, there are an increasing amount of alternatives entering the market.
 Paper and pulp packaging or thinner recyclable plastic are just some of the options available.

 Working hand in hand with data analytics, businesses need to make decisions quickly if they want to minimize costs and maximize profits.

 Want to reduce plastic usage?
 Set up target stages so you can track milestones.
 You can aim to reduce plastic usage by 5% by the end of 2020.

-Having real-time inventory automation can make decision making and action implementation virtually instantaneous.
-When introducing changes to your supply chain, take advantage of the technologies available so that production can carry on smoothly and revenues continue flowing.
+Having real-time inventory automation allows you take action faster.
+When introducing changes to your supply chain, take advantage of the technologies available so that production can carry on smoothly.

 3. Mitigate the Risks – Be Flexible

 From the above points, you should be able to account for changes in supply and demand, minimize fluctuations in costs and revenues, and be prepared to face unavoidable setbacks.

 While you should integrate technology into the logistics of your supply chain, it is equally important to ensure your supply chain is agile and adaptive to changing situations.
 For instance, dual sourcing your supplies can prevent stock-outs.
 Establishing a network of warehouses and fulfillment sites can help to mitigate other setbacks that arise.